czetsuya/czetsuya/README.md

 # OpenToWork

-Hi everyone - I am looking for a new role and would appreciate your support.
+Hi everyone - I am looking for a new role as a Senior Java Developer and would appreciate your support.
 Thank you in advance for any connections, advice, or opportunities you can offer.

 # Hi 👋, I'm Ed
 ## REMOTE SENIOR JAVA SOFTWARE ENGINEER